A local’s guide to Naples - Dominique Alves Da Silva - Citimarks

 Citimarks: Dominique, what were your first impressions of Naples?

-Dominique Alves Da Silva: My family and I moved from Brazil to Italy when I was a kid, and I was instantly drawn by the aesthetics of the city.
-The first thing that I observed in Naples was its buildings: I was amazed by all those baroque palazzos I could not compare to anything I had seen back home.
-In Naples, I found out what it is like to live with a strong sense of history.
-I also discovered the local mentality and lifestyle that has no equal in the world.
-Neapolitans combine a generous heart with an opportunistic, canny spirit.
-They live under a timeless shadow of contrasts and that makes them real, hence, likeable.
+Dominique Alves Da Silva: My family and I relocated from Brazil to Italy when I was a child, and I was immediately captivated by the aesthetics of Naples.
+The first striking feature I noticed were the buildings—magnificent baroque palazzos that I couldn't compare to anything I had seen back home.
+In Naples, I experienced what it means to live in a city with a profound sense of history.
+I also delved into the local mentality and lifestyle, which, in my opinion, is unparalleled.
+Neapolitans embody a combination of a generous heart and an opportunistic, astute spirit.
+They navigate their lives under a timeless shadow of contrasts, making them authentic and inherently likable.

 What would you say are the main traits of the Neapolitan character?